-What is a Modem
+What is Modem?

-A Modem can be defined as the first point of contact for internet traffic flowing in to your Home or Office network.
 The Modem connects to the network of your Internet Service Provider using a coaxial cable or a telephone cable, depending on whether you have a Cable or a DSL powered internet service.

-Going by the nature of connection, Modems can be classified as Cable Modems and DSL Modems.
 Cable Modems make use of a Coaxial Cable Connection (similar to Cable TV) to connect to the Cable Port on the Wall of your home, which in-turn is connected to the cable network of your Internet Service Provider.

-A typical DSL Modems is connected to the telephone socket on the Wall of your home using a telephone cable and a connector known as RJ-11 jack.
+A typical DSL Modems is connected to the telephone socket on the Wall of your home or office using a telephone cable and a connector known as RJ-11 jack.
 The Wall Socket is connected to the telephone network of your service provider.

-What is a Router
+What is Router?

 Typical Home Network Setup